erikdubois/ArchCinnamon/README.md

 In the installation folder is all the data, explanations and scripts for you to have a great working environment.

+Before I installed xorg and all its packages.
+Then you install cinnamon.
+See wiki of Arch Linux.

+	sudo pacman -S cinnamon

 I installed the mdm-display-manager already and enabled it.

 	packer mdm-display-manager